-This screen (Figure 21) is accessed by clicking "SSTL" on the "Ouptut" menu.
+This screen (Figure 22) is accessed by clicking "SSTL" on the "Output" menu.

 This screen shows the maximum acceptable concentration in the affected source medium (i.e. the Site-Specific Target Levels, SSTL) for each contaminant of concern that ensures acceptable individual risks for human health (R and HI) and for the groundwater resources (Rgw).
 In red are highlighted the contaminant for which the source concentration is higher than the calculated SSTL.
-In yellow are highlighted the SSTL that are lower than the PRG (Preliminary Remediation Goals) values defined in the database.
-In purple are highlighted the source concentration in groundwater).
+With an asterisk are highlighted the SSTL that are lower than the PRG (Preliminary Remediation Goals) values defined in the database.
+In yellow are highlighted the source concentrations that are higher than the saturation concentration (or the solubility for the contamination in groundwater).
 The "Copy table" command allows the user to copy and paste in Word or Excel the output table (maintaining the table formatting).
 The contaminants for which the chemico-physical and/or toxicological properties have been modified, are underlined and in italic.